+10 Alma 34.8

+edition: november 1, 2022 Page 4 of 12

 "...except it be through the atonement which it is expedient should be made."

 We will label the envelope: "expediency."
 On front, "there must be."
 On back, "it is expedient."
 "Suitable," "fit," "helpful," "useful," "advisable," "judicious," "prudent," "tactical," "wise:" these are all synonyms for "expedient."
 Amulek's, however, is an "expediency" that is mandatory.
 The expedient and mandatory element of the envelope: atonement.
 As envelopes do, Amulek's envelope contains a message.
 Its message: atonement.
 We might, then, expect Amulek's discourse to center on atonement.

 It does.

-However, slipped between the front and back cover of this particular literary envelope, as with all envelopes, is another message every bit as mandatory and expedient. edition: 27 august 2020 Page 4 of 11 "all mankind must unavoidably perish; yea, all are hardened; yea, all are fallen and are lost, and must perish."
+However, slipped between the front and back cover of this particular literary envelope is another message every bit as mandatory and expedient.
+"All mankind must unavoidably perish; yea, all are hardened; yea, all are fallen and are lost, and must perish."
 This is the message of this 9th verse of Alma 34.
 Here, you will remember our summary of Amulek's assessment and note, again, the inadequacy of the summary.
 "There must be an atonement made, or else Mankind perish."
 Now, we can begin to add the layers.
 "Mankind."
 Today, we might rather say humankind, not out of political correctness, but to be sure that we understand that what is said about "mankind" applies to every human-male and female alike.
 None are exempt.
+One gender is as subject to perishing as another.
 And this is just the point.
 Wouldn't you think that if someone mentioned "mankind," it would be understood that they meant every living human being?
-So, what's up with Amulek's "all:" "all mankind."
+So, what's up with Amulek's "all:" "all mankind"?
 Maybe it's just me, but, the "all" seems unnecessary, redundant.
-But, Amulek likes this word: "all."
-"ALL are hardened."
+But, Amulek seems to have liked this word: "all." edition: november 1, 2022 Page 5 of 12 "ALL are hardened."
 "ALL are fallen" and, by association, "ALL are lost."
 O.K., O.K.
 Uncle.
 I get it.
 We are, all of us, troubled and in trouble.
 We are all, every single one of us, in our hearts, harder than a nutshell.
-We are all, without exception fallen.
+We are all, without exception, fallen.
 Ouch, a fall hurts.
-This is fall from which "we've fallen and we can't get up."
+This is a fall from which "we've fallen and we can't get up."
 Who will lift us from our prone, vulnerable position?
 We are, each and every one, lost.
-Who is going to give us directions, or, better, who is going to carry us through the desert to safety?8 'nough said, Amulek.
+Who is going to give us directions, or, better, who is going to carry us through the desert to safety?11 'nough said, Amulek.
 We get it.

-Well, apparently not, 'cause Amulek ain't done yet.
-In fact, he's just getting warmed up.
+Well, apparently not, cause Amulek wasn't finished yet.
+Not by a long shot.
+In fact, Amulek was just getting warmed up.

 "ALL mankind must perish."
-8 See Luke 15.4-7 edition: 27 august 2020 Page 5 of 11 Man, oh man.
+Man, oh man.
 Amulek is intent on not letting us off the hook.
 "Must."
-Just in case we didn't understand that thrice repeated "all," he added that "must."
+Just in case we didn't understand that thrice repeated and superlative "all," he added that superlative "must."
 And repeated it twice!
-Apparently, to Amulek's way of thinking (and feeling!) it is not enough to say "mankind perish," or "all mankind perish."
-It is not true enough, just yet.
-He must add that "must:" "ALL mankind MUST perish."
+Apparently, to Amulek's way of thinking (and feeling!) it was not enough to say "mankind perish," or "all mankind perish."
+It was not true enough, just yet.
+He must add that "must:" "All mankind MUST perish."
 Dang, Amulek, you done yet?
 Surely you're done, made your point.
 We get it.
 In spades.
 "Uh, actually, no. Not done yet.
 Still have another screw to turn.
 The rack must be made more secure.
 Tighter."
 Ready?